 Length of Program

-Observerships may last up to 4 weeks (1 month), longer if written approval by the department is obtained.
+Observerships may last up to 4 weeks (1 month), longer with written approval by the department.

 The individual desiring to participate must provide the Office of Physician Services all required documentation as set forth in this policy in order to be considered for a rotation or observership.
 Jackson Health System will not provide professional liability coverage for any resident for an outside institution.
 If the home institution will not provide the coverage, then they will be classified as observer status only.
 An observer is a health care professional or student who will not provide patient care or have direct patient contact.
 Observers differ from students in an academic program in that the observership is not an educational requirement of any academic program (see administrative policy 389 for students).

 - Physicians (foreign or domestic)

 - Registered nurses (foreign or domestic)